 - Everything but the cars are rotated with other toys stored in the basement.

 - His power tools are in the top left basket.
 Duplos are next to them.
 The bottom left basket holds puppets.
 Dr.’s kit is in the bottom right.
 A wooden stacker is on top.
+There are plenty of options for baskets on Amazon, like this Set of 6 Foldable Fabric Baskets if you need to purchase some so that everything has a home.

 - All of these toys, except his Duplos are rotated with toys in the basement as well.
 As long as he continues to play with his Duplos daily, they will stay out.